e-pet/e-pet.github.io/_posts/2022-05-20-is-ai-good-for-the-planet.md

 ---
-title: Book review: Is AI good for the planet?
+title: Book review Is AI good for the planet
 permalink: /posts/2022/2022-04-04-maximum-likelihood/
 date: 2022-04-04
 tags: